Advert for the Move to Australia Directory

 Shop for under bed storage boxes from Amazon

 I went through every room and I thinned out our book shelves, I bought storage boxes so that I could tidy toys away neatly, and I packed up most of our shoes and coats which usually lived by the front door into plastic boxes.
 I put it all in the loft or out in the newly emptied shed.
 This left my house looking clutter-free ready to put our house on the market.
 It meant potential new owners could visualise the way they could live in their new home, without being distracted by all of our stuff.
-(I wrote this post about inexpensive tips and tricks to sell your home over my family blog at the time which you might find useful if you’re selling up too).

 Tips for making your international move